kiritigowda/rocDecode/docs/install/rocDecode-prerequisites.rst

   If you're installing using the rocDecode source code, the ``rocDecode-setup.py`` script must be run with ``--developer`` set to ``ON``.

-* Libva, an implementation for Video Acceleration API (VA-API)
+* Libva-amdgpu-dev, an AMD implementation for Video Acceleration API (VA-API)
 * AMD VA Drivers
-* CMake version 3.5 or later
+* CMake version 3.10 or later
 * AMD Clang++ Version 18.0.0 or later
 * pkg-config
 * FFmpeg runtime and headers